-\paragraph{Our Approach.} In this paper, we introduce \modelname, a \emph{unified two-way visual compression framework} that jointly optimizes redundancy removal and contextual adaptivity across the vision-language interface. \modelname~operates in two complementary stages: (1)~\emph{Vision-to-Vision (V2V) merging}, a redundancy-aware visual token compressor that consolidates correlated patches into information-rich embeddings, mitigating early visual clutter before cross-modal fusion; and (2)~\emph{Text-to-Vision (T2V) pruning}, a layer-wise adaptive token dropper that dynamically prunes redundant visual tokens guided by the evolving text-vision attention distribution as contextual understanding deepens.
-This dual-stage token management design, coupling early \emph{structural merging} with late \emph{semantic pruning}, ensures that VLMs retain essential low-level visual details for grounding early on, while progressively shedding redundant content as reasoning proceeds.
-As a consequence, it maintains near-baseline accuracy even under extreme token compression preserving over 99\% of baseline-performance at 67\% token reduction and above 97\% at 89\% reduction during inference across multiple image benchmarks as shown in \cref{fig:teaser}.
-This trend extends to video understanding as well, where our method surpasses baseline with ($>$100\%) with 53.1\% token reduction and still achieves an impressive 97.6\% accuracy with \emph{93.4\%} reduction.
+\paragraph{Our Approach.} In this paper, we introduce \modelname, a \emph{unified two-way visual compression framework} that jointly optimizes redundancy removal and contextual adaptivity across the vision-language interface. \modelname~operates in two complementary stages: (1)~\emph{Vision-to-Vision (V2V) merging}, which merges correlated patches into compact embeddings, reducing redundancy before cross-modal fusion; and (2)~\emph{Text-to-Vision (T2V) pruning}, which dynamically prunes visual tokens at successive layers using text-to-vision attention scores.
+This dual-stage design, coupling early \emph{structural merging} with late \emph{semantic pruning}, retains essential low-level visual details for grounding early on while progressively removing redundant tokens as reasoning deepens.
+As a consequence, it maintains near-baseline accuracy even under extreme token compression, preserving over 99\% of baseline-performance at 67\% token reduction and above 97\% at 89\% reduction during inference across multiple image benchmarks, as shown in \cref{fig:teaser}.
+This trend extends to video understanding as well, where our method surpasses the baseline ($>$100\% accuracy) with 53.1\% token reduction and still achieves 97.6\% accuracy under an extreme \emph{93.4\%} reduction.
 These results show that smart token compression can match or even surpass traditional scaling.

 In summary, our contributions are: \begin{itemize}[leftmargin=*] \item \myuline{Joint Vision–Language Optimization}: Unlike prior one-sided compression schemes, we couple both the vision and language backbones through a differentiable compression interface, enabling visual representations and linguistic context to co-adapt during token reduction while maintaining strong cross-modal alignment and efficiency.